|

 Places to visit

 The number of places with Cromwell connections is enormous.
 The very detailed publication The Cromwellian Gazetteer by Peter Gaunt, Alan Sutton and the Cromwell Association, 1987, is the most complete listing.
-The book is still in print and can be purchased from the Cromwell Museum,
+The book is still in print and can be purchased from the Cromwell Museum.

 For anybody seriously pursuing Cromwell sites the most obvious starting point is Huntingdon, the town where he was born and the location of the Cromwell Museum.

-House, open on summer Sunday afternoons and once the home of Cromwell’s grandfather, and then
+The nearby Hinchingbrooke House, open on summer Sunday afternoons and once the home of Cromwell’s grandfather, and then his uncle Sir Oliver Cromwell, should also be visited if possible.

 Cromwell moved from Huntingdon to St Ives in 1631, but the site of his house is lost, and little remains to be seen of his time there, other than the Parish Church.
-In 1636 the family moved again to
+In 1636 the family moved again to Ely.
+The house where they lived is now a visitor attraction and Tourist Information Centre, and contains an interesting

 In 1640 Cromwell was elected MP for nearby Cambridge in both the Short and Long Parliaments.
 Sidney Sussex College which he had attended in 1616-1617 is now the resting place of what is believed to be Cromwell’s head.